 - Fuji Instax Mini: My latest purchase which was also a gift to myself, is the Fuji Instax Mini.
-Now before I used to own the Instax Mini 8 but I had to upgrade.
+Before I used to own the Instax Mini 8, so I had to upgrade.
 Polaroid pictures have been hot as of late and if you haven’t noticed, where ya been?!
-I usually use them to capture special moment with my friends and family.
-And then lay them out for in flat-lay pictures for my Instagram.
+I usually use them to capture special moments with my friends and family and lay them out to be used in flat-lays.

-- iPhone 8 Plus: Now before I got all boujee, most of you guys know that I only used my iPhone to take my pictures with.
-Now I only use this for my Instastories.
+- iPhone 8 Plus: Before I got all boujee, most of you guys know that I only used my iPhone to take my pictures with.
+Now I only use it for my Instastories.
 But if you can’t afford a DSLR camera, using your iPhone will work just fine.
 Trust me!
 They work great for taking outfit shots and let’s not forget about the portrait mode for close up, beauty and detail shots.
 One crucial point for taking great iPhone picture is LIGHTING!
-I believe that’s always an important matter, but the iPhone has such a small lens and when the lighting hits it from a wrong angle it can mess up your whole picture, while with a DSLR camera that would still be workable.
-So get your angles together when using your iPhone boo.
+I believe that’s always an important matter, but the iPhone has such a small lens that when the lighting hits it from a wrong angle it can mess up your whole picture, while with a DSLR camera that would still be workable.
+So make sure you get the right angles when shooting with an iPhone.

-- Sony Cybershot DSC-RX100 VI: Now, I recently pre-ordered this one as it won’t be release here in the until July 14th 2018.
-And I mainly got it to upgrade my vlogs.
-Cause carrying that big ole DSLR camera when vlogging is a struggle, usually I also feel kind of embarrassed to pull out my Canon 700D in public settings and therefore I often miss out on recording awesome vlog footage.
+- Sony Cybershot DSC-RX100 VI: Now, I recently pre-ordered this one as it won’t be release here in the Netherlands until July 14th 2018.
+And I mainly got it to upgrade my vlog footage cause carrying that big ole DSLR camera when vlogging is a struggle.
+Usually I also feel kind of embarrassed to pull out my Canon 700D in public settings and therefore I often miss out on capturing awesome vlog footage.
 Why did I order it?
-First of, because of it’s size.
-Second, it can shoot in 4K, meaning that I’ll probably be able to use it to shoot my lookbooks with.
-And lastly, it has 24-200mm zoom without the hassle of switching lenses.
+First of, like I said because of it’s size.
+Second, it can shoot in 4K, meaning that I’ll probably be able to use it to shoot my lookbooks also and lastl, it has 24-200mm zoom without the hassle of switching lenses.
 Great buy might I add!

 - BENRO KH25N Tripod: With taking your own picture a tripod will come in very handy also.
 Or else…what is your camera going to stand on?
 I’ve seen some people use books or a table instead but trust me, that’ll eventually become a struggle.